Right Round: Critical reception

-Chart performance
+Commercial performance

-In the United States, "Right Round" debuted at number 74 on the Billboard Hot 100 based solely on airplay.
+In the United States, "Right Round" debuted at number 69 on the Billboard Hot 100 based solely on airplay.
 The next week, it rose sixteen positions to chart at number fifty-eight.
 In its third chart week, issue dated February 19, 2009, it jumped fifty-seven positions to the top spot, becoming Flo Rida's second number-one hit after 2007's "Low".
-That week, it also debuted at the top of the Hot Digital Songs chart with sales of 636,000, breaking the record of first-week sales established only the week before by Eminem, Dr. Dre and 50 Cent's "Crack a Bottle" (418,000).
+That week, it also debuted at the top of the Hot Digital Songs chart with sales of 636,000 downloads, breaking the record of first-week sales established only the week before by Eminem, Dr. Dre and 50 Cent's "Crack a Bottle" (418,000).
 Eventually, Adele's "Hello" outsold the record in 2015, selling 1.11 million copies in its first week.
 It remained atop the Hot 100 for six consecutive weeks.
 "Right Round" also topped the Pop 100 in the United States, and peaked at the third position on the Hot Rap Tracks chart, and appeared on the Hot 100's year-end and decade-end charts at positions six and eighty, respectively.
 By March 12, 2009, the song was certified gold and platinum by the Recording Industry Association of America, and by March 31, achieved double-platinum status.
-To date, it has since been certified 7× platinum by the RIAA for selling 7 million units in the United States.
+To date, it has since been certified 8× platinum by the RIAA for selling 8 million units in the United States.
 "Right Round" made its Canadian debut at the seventy-fifth position, moved to the forty-seventh position in its second week, and peaked at the top of the charts – where it spent nine non-consecutive weeks – its third week.
 At the end of 2009, it was ranked the number-three song on the Canadian Hot 100.
 As of March 2014, it has sold 5,572,000 digital downloads in the USA.